AdguardTeam/AdguardKnowledgeBase/12.miscellaneous/04.taking-screenshots/docs.en.md

 + **Press and hold together *⌘ Cmd + Shift + 3***

-Your Mac will capture the entire screen and saves it as a file on the desktop.
+Your Mac will capture the entire screen and save it as a file on the desktop.

 To take a screenshot of an active window, use the following combination: